Soft, chewy, delicious pumpkin chocolate chip cookies. Just try to stop at one… they’re so good that it’s completely impossible!

 Yay – now only four cans of pumpkin to use up!

 Probably should go buy some more…

-Adapted from these Chocolate No Bake Cookies
+The cookies were adapted from these Chocolate No Bake Cookies.

 Pumpkin Chocolate Chip Cookies

 - 3/4 cup quick oats (for grain-free, try these Keto Cookies)

 - 1/2 cup oat flour